genropy/genropy_saved/docs/genro/miscellaneous/clipboard.rst

     Set a resolver in the datastore.
 Access to this item in the datastore will be called Python code (defined in a function with the prefix ``rpc_`` ) will return a bag.

 ``dataRpc()``:
-    as above, dataRpc is the function of low-level underlying the previous functionalityi.
-Can be used to make calls to python code (via triggering resolver as parameters).
+    as above, dataRpc is the function of low-level underlying the previous functionality.
+It can be used to make calls to python code (via triggering resolver as parameters).
     It is possible to specify js code to call before the call(with the parameter ``onCalling='codice JS'``) or with the results received from the server (``onresult='codice JS'``).

 The parameters of these functions that do not begin with an underscore "_" are passed to the server and are available to Python code called.